TuinfeesT/TuinWolk/documentation.md

 Future extensions
 =================
- - Custom replication level (don't store every user's repository on every node)
+ - Custom replication level (don't store every user's repository on every node).
+ - Web interface (so only a login is needed for downloading a single file in stead of cloning a full repository).

 Caveats
 =======